PushkarJ/GoogleByQuestionGesture/README.md

 2. The source code can be directly imported as an eclipse project.

-3. The app tracks the user's gestures using a technique called SVG polyline which traces the points of the gesture performed and helps in recreating those gesturs in a javascript environment.
+3. This app tracks the user's gestures using a technique called SVG poly-line which traces the points of the gesture performed and helps in recreating those gestures in a javascript environment.